TherminDev/HuntAKiller/Cases/BlairWitch/Ep6.md

-HUD IS CARVER
+## Additional
-Hear him I think he's saying it's time to rest but I can't give up I can feel Liam near me.
+- Hud is carver??
+Handwriting is same
-I did what she asked now her eyes are on you
+- Hear him I think he's saying it's time to rest but I can't give up I can feel Liam near me.

 ## Goal
 - Find out the password to the locked file